v-gajjar/minesweeper-docs/src/content/docs/reference/architecture.md

-The Minesweeper project is built with a modular architecture designed for clarity, testability, and scalability.
-This page provides an overview of the core structure, component relationships, and data flow across the application.
+---
+title: System Overview
+description: High-level overview of the Minesweeper architecture and how the major parts of the system fit together.
 ---

 ## System Overview